Opinion: It's Time For Love To Go To A Contender

-NBA Opinion: Five-Time All-Star Kevin Love Should Do Exactly What Blake Griffin Did With The Brooklyn Nets And Detroit Pistons
+Opinion: This 5x All-Star And NBA Champion Should Do Exactly What Blake Griffin Did With The Brooklyn Nets And Detroit Pistons

-The Indiana Pacers visit the Cleveland Cavaliers in Ohio on Friday night, for their second preseason game of the 2021-22 NBA season.
+The Indiana Pacers visited the Cleveland Cavaliers in Ohio on Friday night, for their second preseason game of the 2021-22 NBA season.

+The Pacers won the game 109-100 to pick up their first win of the preseason.

 While the Cavs have been a lousy team the last three seasons, they do have one player who is a household name to NBA fans.